 In the next section, I’ll show you an alternative way to get developer access on your Chromecast with Google TV so you can enable apps from unknown sources.

 The other way to get developer access is with the Developer Tools app, a third-party app that you can find on the Google Play Store.

 Roy Solberg, the developer, created it to make development tasks a lot easier.
-It has a bunch of information on the device that you’re using, and the resources that it’s using at any given time.
+It has a bunch of information on the device you’re using and the resources it’s using at any given time.

-The important part for us is that it includes a super-easy way to enable or disable the Developer Options menu.
+The important part is that it includes a super-easy way to enable or disable the Developer Options menu.

-To start, click on the Apps tab on your Chromecast with Google TV home screen.
+Click the Apps tab on your Chromecast with Google TV home screen to start.

 This pulls up the Developer Tools app detail page.

-From here, you can click to find out more information, see the version number, or see screenshots.
+You can find out more information, see the version number, or see screenshots.